-Throat is one the important part in our body if your throat having a problem & not working properly then most of the problem you will have to face and this is nothing but a thyroid, thyroid gland is located in the front part of the neck, this is below the cartilage & this gland produces thyroid hormones, which is regulating the metabolic rate.
+Throat is one the important part in our body if your throat is having a problem and is not working properly then you will have to face a lot of problems and this is nothing but a thyroid, thyroid gland is located in the front part of the neck, this is below the cartilage and this gland produces thyroid hormones, which is regulating the metabolic rate.
 Thyroid hormones are important in regulating body energy, body temperature, the body’s use of other hormones and vitamins, and the growth and maturation of body tissues.

 Thyroid gland disease is probably observed when production is too much (overactive thyroid disease or hyperthyroidism), too little (underactive thyroid disease or hypothyroidism) thyroid hormone, thyroid nodules, and/or goiter.
-Thyroid is mainly observed in a woman rather than man.
+The thyroid is mainly observed in a woman rather than a man.

 Symptoms of Thyroid :

 1) If you’ve always been a good sleeper but suddenly sneezing through the whole night, it could signal a thyroid problem.

 2) If you’ve never struggled with anxiety but start to feel consistently anxious or unsettled, your thyroid might be hyperactive.